bryanekong/CypressAuto/README.md

 ## Description

-This is a Cypress Cucumber Automation Framework for Hostfully.
+This is a Cypress Cucumber Automation Framework for Hostfully Assessment for Junior QA Engineer Position.

 ## Installation